Cautious Khamenei shares burden of approval on Iran deal

 “There is no doubt that nuclear negotiations started when Khamenei gave the green light and he was regularly briefed on all the details," Saharkhiz said.

 "But Khamenei has supporters inside Iran and outside who are asking what will happen to the Islamic Republic’s anti-American policies.
-This hampers Khamenei’s ability to manoeuvre."
+This hampers Khamenei’s ability to maneuver."

-The 76-year-old cleric still refers to the Joint Comprehensive Plan of Action as a "text" rather than a deal, and has asked experts to analyse it and share their opinions.
+The 76-year-old cleric still refers to the Joint Comprehensive Plan of Action as a "text" rather than a deal, and has asked experts to analyze it and share their opinions.

 Increased censorship in the media of voices critical of the accord, however, suggests that not all opinions are equally welcome in Iran's tightly controlled public domain, over which the Supreme Leader has final oversight.